Ajowi254/LBYM/backend/README.md

-# ExpenseBud - Backend
+# LBYM - Backend

 This repository is completed as part of Springboard Software Engineering Career Track capstone two.
-The frontend can be found [here](https://github.com/hsiangj/capstone-two-frontend "ExpenseBud Frontend").
+The frontend can be found [here] "LBYM Frontend".

 ### Application Description
-"ExpenseBud" is a web app for users to easily track their expenses and budget goals.
+"LBYM" is a web app for users to easily track their expenses and budget goals.
 Aside from manual entries of expenses, users could connect with their financial institutions to import transactions via the [Plaid API](https://plaid.com/docs/).
 Both the expenses and budgets data are visualized in a simple to understand dashboard for high level overview.

-View the application [here](https://expensebud.onrender.com/ "ExpenseBud") on Render.
+View the application [here]() on Render.
 Best viewed on desktop.

 ### Technology Stack & Tools
 #### Frontend